hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 2. How will you process the vehicle telemetry data locally to only send important data about driver performance or potential mechanical issues while the bus is in transit, with limited data connectivity?

     Azure IoT Edge can be used to shift the data analytics responsibility from the cloud to each bus, and only send that data up to Azure when an anomaly is detected.
 This helps dramatically cut down on the amount of data that needs to be sent out, meeting their requirement for minimizing cellular data usage.
-Create an IoT Edge Device with a custom module to ingest the vehicle telemetry.
+Create an IoT Edge device with a custom module to ingest the vehicle telemetry.
 Use Azure Machine Learning to train a model that evaluates the vehicle telemetry and conducts predictive analysis to detect mechanical issues and driver performance.
 Load the trained model to the IoT Edge device to detect anomalies locally.
 Add a Stream Analytics module that filters the output of the machine learning module and send only the anomaly data to IoT Hub.
 Routes are used to allow modules to send data to each other, then send the final filtered data upstream to IoT Hub.
 All data is stored locally while offline and can be sent when internet connectivity is available.

 3. What would you recommend using to separately send bus location and speed data at regular intervals?